-The Purchaser may require a Policy to guarantee the scheduled payment of principal and interest on all or some of the Certificates.
-It has yet to be determined whether any insurance will be purchased with the Certificates, but the payment of the premium associated therewith, if any, will be the Purchaser's obligation.
+The Purchaser is purchasing the Policy to guarantee the scheduled payment of principal and interest on the Certificates, and the payment of the premium associated therewith will be the Purchaser's obligation.

-If a Policy is purchased for some or all the Certificates, the following are risk factors related to bond insurance.
+The following are risk factors related to bond insurance.
 In the event of default of the payment of the principal or interest with respect to the Certificates when all or some become due, any owner of the Certificates shall have a claim under the Policy for such payments.
 The payment of principal and interest in connection with the mandatory or optional prepayment of the Certificates by the City, which is recovered by the City from the Certificate owner as a voidable preference under applicable bankruptcy law may be covered by the Policy; however, such payments will be made by the Bond Insurer at such time and in such amounts as would have been due absent such prepayment by the City, unless the Bond Insurer chooses to pay such amounts at an earlier date.
 Payment of principal and interest is not subject to acceleration, but other legal remedies upon the occurrence of non-payment do exist.
 The Bond Insurer may direct and must consent to any remedies that the Paying Agent/Registrar exercise and the Bond Insurer's consent may be required in connection with amendments to any applicable Certificate documents.
 In the event the Bond Insurer is unable to make payment of principal and interest as such payments become due under the Policy, the Certificates are payable solely from the security provided pursuant to the applicable Certificate documents.
 In the event the Bond Insurer becomes obligated to make payments with respect to the Certificates, no assurance is given that such event will not adversely affect the market price of the Certificates or the marketability (liquidity) for the Certificates.
-If a Policy is acquired, the long-term ratings of the Certificates are dependent in part on the financial strength of the Bond Insurer and its claim-paying ability.
+The long-term ratings of the Certificates are dependent in part on the financial strength of the Bond Insurer and its claim-paying ability.
 The Bond Insurer's financial strength and claims-paying ability are predicated upon a number of factors which could change over time.

 No assurance is given that the long-term ratings of the Bond Insurer and the ratings on the Certificates insured by the Bond Insurer will not be subject to downgrade and such event could adversely affect the price of the Certificates or the marketability (liquidity) for the Certificates.
 See "OTHER PERTINENT INFORMATION - Rating" herein.
 The obligations of the Bond Insurer are general obligations of the Bond Insurer and in an event of default by the Bond Insurer, the remedies available to the Paying Agent/Registrar may be limited by applicable bankruptcy law or other similar laws related to insolvency of insurance companies.
-None of the City, the Financial Advisor, or the Purchaser have made independent investigation into the claims-paying ability of any potential Bond Insurer, and no insurance or representation regarding the financial strength or projected financial strength of any potential Bond Insurer is given.
-Thus, when making an investment decision, potential investors should carefully consider the ability of the City to pay principal and interest on the Certificates and the claims-paying ability of any potential Bond Insurer, particularly over the life of the Certificates.
+None of the City, the Financial Advisor, or the Purchaser have made independent investigation into the claims-paying ability of the Bond Insurer, and no insurance or representation regarding the financial strength or projected financial strength of the Bond Insurer is given.
+Thus, when making an investment decision, potential investors should carefully consider the ability of the City to pay principal and interest on the Certificates and the claims-paying ability of the Bond Insurer, particularly over the life of the Certificates.